 All employees are legally protected from discrimination, harassment, or victimisation against their health condition.

-How to spot the signs and help employees suffering from depression
+How to help employees suffering from depression

 Dealing with depression in the workplace can be a tough act.
 You might think you aren’t qualified enough, or it’s going beyond your remit as an employer.